 Bachelor of Arts in Legal Studies

-Please note that students obtaining this degree are not authorized to provide direct legal services to the public.
+Please note that students obtaining the BA in Legal Studies are not authorized to provide direct legal services to the public.
 The program offers training for paraprofessionals who are authorized to perform substantive legal work under the supervision of a licensed attorney.
 The program does not train lawyers.

 - Satisfy the Application and Admission Requirements for Baccalaureate Programs.